josephhuang08/Covid19_Tracker_Taiwan/README.md

 However, each input must be in the correct range since this program does not handle errors.
 Enter 1~6 as input corresponding to the list of context.

-For choice 2, enter anthoer input as x.
+For choice 2, enter anthor input as x.
 ![choice2](media/choice2.png)

 For choice 3 ~ 6, enter a date with format `yyyy/mm/dd`, or enter `0` for all of the data.
 ![choice3](media/choice3.png)

-After seeing the results, the user can chose to write the results to a **.txt** file.
+After seeing the results, the user can choose to write the results to a **.txt** file.
 ![write](media/write.png)

 Enter 9 to exit the program.